 The head of department recommends the desired candidate to the Dean, who makes the decision to appoint.
 An applicant can only be appointed for a position if a majority of committee members consider the applicant to be academically qualified for the position.
 The Dean may decide not to fill the position, even in a case where candidates have been assessed to be academically qualified.

-Applicants who are not offered employment, will receive a rejection letter from the Faculty secretariat.
+Applicants who are not offered employment, will receive a rejection letter from the HR Service Center.

 On completion of the assessment process, external members of the assessment committee will receive an email with a form which they must complete and return in order to receive remuneration for their committee work.